davidmweber/lxc-kafka-playground/README.md

 lxc list | grep <container-name> | cut -d" " -f6
 ```

+A word of warning: The lxc container sets up a DNS entry for the container's
+ip address.
+Somewhere in the Kafka/Zookeeper tool chain will look up the
+IP address of the container and report the domain name to the outside world.
+The symptom is that the Kafka client hangs on the `KafkaConsumer.poll()` method.
+One fix is to just add a line to the host machine's `/etc/hosts` file so the
+host can resolve the name.
+If your container is callled `kafka`, it will be
+reported with domain name  `kafka.lxd`.

 The following services are available on the containers external address:

 * Grafana: http://{10.x.x.x}:3000.
 The username and the password are both "admin".